Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 waking moment, it was obvious he was having a hard time overcoming a literal lifetime of conditioning.
-She knew the likely objections, or had a pretty good idea, but she knew one thing about Stonebacks in general; she was a Female, he was a Male, so when she asked him to sit...he sat.
+She knew the likely objections, or had a pretty good idea, but she knew one thing about Stonebacks in general; she was a Female, he was a Male, so when she asked him to sit... he sat.

 "Sister, I..." he started, and stopped again as she first *shushed* him again and then stuffed some kind of dumpling into his still-open mouth.